· Tutorials · 10 min read

 PuTTY serves as my gateway to the VM, while PuTTYgen is crucial for converting my private key into a format compatible with PuTTY.

 To get both tools installed, I downloaded the installer from this link Download PuTTY: latest release (0.80) (greenend.org.uk).
 I opted for “putty-64bit-0.80-installer.msi” since I use a 64-bit x86 processor.
-You’ll likely need the same version.
+I figured most people would likely need the same version.

 After installation, I launched PuTTYgen and loaded my private key.
 I had to choose “All Files” to locate my key wherever I downloaded it.